II. PRELIMINARY PROCEEDINGS

 Advisory Commission Comment.

-The subject of the preliminary examination, or preliminary hearing, has been the focus of a considerable amount of litigation in recent years.
+The subject of the preliminary hearing has been the focus of a considerable amount of litigation in recent years.
 The purpose, scope, and quality of evidence to be admitted upon a preliminary hearing have likewise been the subjects of intense debate.
 Despite the language in McKeldin v.
 State, 516 S.W.2d 82 (Tenn.
 1974), suggesting that this stage of the proceeding is a discovery procedure for the accused, it is the commission's position, to the contrary, that McKeldin does not convert the preliminary hearing into a "fishing expedition," with unlimited potential for discovery.
 The case holds that the preliminary hearing is a probable cause hearing, which can result in providing discovery to the defendant, an important byproduct of its probable cause function.

 Discovery is specifically addressed elsewhere in these rules, and the rights of the accused and of the state clearly spelled out.
-As stated above, the preliminary examination is a probable cause hearing, and the scope of the proceeding is under the control of the magistrate in the exercise of a sound discretion.
+As stated above, the preliminary hearing is a probable cause hearing, and the scope of the proceeding is under the control of the magistrate in the exercise of a sound discretion.
 It is unnecessary for the magistrate to hear more of the state's proof than is necessary to establish probable cause, and the magistrate may terminate the hearing at any time that probable cause has been established and the accused has been afforded the opportunity to cross-examine the witnesses called by the state and to present defense proof reasonably tending to rebut probable cause.
 There is no right of the accused to call as witnesses all of the state's witnesses and question them.
 The magistrate may permit the accused to call witnesses summoned by the state, if in the exercise of a sound discretion the magistrate determines such testimony to be of use to the magistrate in determining probable cause, or the absence thereof.
 To repeat, the scope of the hearing is under the control of the magistrate, in the exercise of a sound discretion and governed by principles of fundamental fairness.
 The purpose of the hearing is to adjudicate the existence or absence of probable cause, and not to discover the state's case.

 The quality of the evidence required is clear; it may not be inadmissible hearsay, except in those two instances deemed by the commission to be sufficient to warrant their being exceptions, i.e., documentary proof of ownership and written reports of expert witnesses.